 And while they're not going to say it, they want to impeach the president.

-They want to impeach him, they'll make up a reason to impeach the president.
+They'll make up a reason to impeach the president.

-Now, does that motivate the president's base enough to get out there and say, no, we're not going to let you undo the election of 2016 by undermining, as you have been, our duly elected president who is succeeding on every level.
+Now, does that motivate the president's base enough to get out there and say, no, we're not going to let you undo the election of 2016 by undermining, as you have been, our duly elected president, who is succeeding on every level?

 That's true.

-I I think it is becoming a referendum.
+I think it is becoming a referendum.

-The problem with my party is it lacks a message, it lacks a strategy, and to the extent it has one, it is redistribute, guaranteed jobs, guarantee health care.
+And to the extent it has one, it is redistribute, guarantee jobs, guarantee health care.

 Why is that so hard for people to say?